Department of Labor Logo United States Department of Labor

 Job Outlook

-Employment of rehabilitation counselors is projected to grow 2 percent from 2022 to 2032, about as fast as the average for all occupations.
+Employment of rehabilitation counselors is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

-About 6,700 openings for rehabilitation counselors are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 8,000 openings for rehabilitation counselors are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 State & Area Data